Two-Factor Authentication (2FA)

 Enabling 2FA

-const { data } = await authClient.twoFactor.enable({
+const { data, error } = await authClient.twoFactor.enable({

-password: "password" // user password required
+password: "secure-password", // required

 When 2FA is enabled: